JOIN THE GOOD BUSINESS CHARTER

 Answering the questions

 Accreditation to the Good Business Charter requires you to meet each of the 10 components if you are a company or 9 if you are a public sector or third sector organisation.
-Please find below summaries of the questions which you can download and print or circulate to specific colleagues in your organisation.
+Please see above for summaries of the questions which you can download and print or circulate to specific colleagues in your organisation.

 In the majority of cases you will be asked if you are currently fulfilling a certain criterion for the Good Business Charter.
 If you answer ‘No’, you will be asked if you commit to do it going forwards.
 Our focus is on good intent in this regard.
 So a commitment going forwards means that within 3 months (or 12 months for tax) you will have started to put any changes required into motion.
 Some of the detail may take a few months to implement and we are definitely not expecting that to be fully in place within 3 months.
 Intent and commitment is the key.